A Basic Guide to Getting a Divorce

 Your attention will probably be concentrated on those related issues and the process of actually obtaining a divorce may seem blurred.
 The purpose of this guide is to outline a broad framework of the divorce process, to highlight key points and to set out the sort of timetable to expect.

 There is a common misconception that divorce and financial settlements are part of the same procedure.
 This is not the case.
 Furthermore, many people wrongly assume that the person whom they hold responsible for the breakdown, such as in a case of adultery, will have their actions reflected in any financial settlement.
-Only in very rare cases does a party’s conduct during the marriage affect the financial distribution of assets.
-Nevertheless, your solicitors may be dealing with your divorce and the division of assets simultaneously as no final order in relation to finances can take effect until the marriage is dissolved on the granting of the Decree Absolute, as to which please see below.
+Only in very rare cases does a spouse’s conduct during the marriage affect the financial distribution of assets.
+Nevertheless, the divorce itself and the division of assets might be dealt with simultaneously as no final order in relation to finances can take effect until the marriage is dissolved on the granting of the Decree Absolute, as to which please see below.

-Anyone who has been married for over a year provided one or other of the couple is either domiciled here or has been a resident in England or Wales during the proceeding year.
+Anyone who has been married for over a year provided one or other of the couple is either domiciled here or has been a resident here during the proceeding year.
 It does not matter where the couple was married.

 2. On what grounds can divorce proceedings be started?

-The only ground for divorce is that the marriage has irretrievably broken down, but there is a complication.
-A divorce will only be granted if one of the five facts laid down by law, proving irretrievable breakdown, is established.
+The only ground for divorce is that the marriage has irretrievably broken down, but a divorce will only be granted if one of the five facts laid down by law, proving irretrievable breakdown, is established.

 3. What are the facts?